lumliolum/lumliolum.github.io/_posts/2024-05-18-interview-exp-mtech-research.md

 I1: So which of models have this property ?

-M: I said RNN's, LSTM's they are more suitable and also I feel that these models are more intuitive, that is we have internal state which get's updated after input from each timestep.
+M: I said RNN's, LSTM's as they are more suitable and also I feel that these models are more intuitive, that is we have internal state which get's updated after input from each timestep.

 I1: So do RNN's, LSTM's perform very well on this task ?